eunksung/trgn_assignment3/README.md

 Create a new csv file "expression_analysis_new.csv".
 This file is a hybrid of expression_analysis.csv and mart_export.csv as I append the value from the dictionary to the file containing the key value.

 The expression_analysis_new.csv file contains Ensemble gene ID and HUGO gene name.
 In order to remove Ensemble gene ID, I use csv module in python.
-Along with csv function, I create a new file "expression_analysis_final.csv" which contains column 6, 2, 3, 4 of expression_analysis.new.csv.
-As result of that, I replace Ensemble gene ID to HUGO gene name.
+Along with csv function, I create a new file "expression_analysis_final.csv" which contains column 6 and 2 of expression_analysis.new.csv.

+Used pandas to load expression_analysis.new.csv to print the data frame

 ### known issue
 Because mart_export_new.csv contains Homo_Sapiens_GRch37.19 data, there are non-matching Ensemble gene IDs with HUGO gene name.
 This results in blanks on Gene name column in expression_analysis.new.csv.